 Plot continuous - 3 - In 1989, Ty, who runs a rundown shopping center, is the widowed father of Sierra, whose mother died when she was three and who is now a young teen.
-Plot continuous - 4

-- Sienna is taken away by Child Protective Services who charge Ty with child endangerment .
+Plot continuous - 4 - Sienna is taken away by Child Protective Services who charge Ty with child endangerment.
 After she is placed in foster care, even Ty's visitation privileges are revoked - he is not allowed to contact her in any way.
-Plot continuous - 5 - Sienna is taken away by Child Protective Services who charge Ty with child endangerment .
+Plot continuous - 5 - Sienna is taken away by Child Protective Services who charge Ty with child endangerment.
 After she is placed in foster care, even Ty's visitation privileges are revoked - he is not allowed to contact her in any way.

 R1.
-Robert Frost :Stopping by woods on a snowy evening' poetry foundation.
+Robert Frost: Stopping by woods on a snowy evening' poetry foundation.

-K2.
-The Robert Trost Life yelopedia.
-Greenwood Tubishing Course Title : GREEN STUDIES (P) Course Code : 63 P Semester VI Course Group : DSE-III-1 Teaching Scheme in Hrs(L:T:P) : 0:0:4 Credits : 2 Map Code : M (Practical Application) Total Contact Hou rs: 60 CIA :40 Marks SEE# :60 M arks Programme: B.A.ENGLISH #-Semester End Exam End Exam
+Course Title : GREEN STUDIES (P) Course Code : 63 P Semester VI Course Group : DSE-III-1 Teaching Scheme in Hrs(L:T:P): 0:0:4 Credits : 2 Map Code: M (Practical Application) Total Contact Ho Total Contact Hours: 60 CIA :40 Marks SEE# : 60 I Marks Programme: B.A.ENGLISH #-Semester End Example #-Semester #-Semes r End Exam